Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Introduction

-The current compilation paradigm employed for TI systems usually involves a two-layer approach \cite{kreppel2023quantum, schoenberger2024shuttling}.
+The usual compilation paradigm employed for TI systems usually involves a two-layer approach \cite{kreppel2023quantum, schoenberger2024shuttling}.
 First, the logical layer abstracts away the device's unique physical constraints by assuming all qubits are connected in a simple all-to-all model.
 Here, compilers focus on optimizing a program in a machine-agnostic way.
 The second compilation step is then to resolve the physical constraints given the logical program.
 This involves breaking the logical operations up with shuttling instructions to create a schedule of shuttling instructions.
 While this all-to-all assumption simplifies some aspects of the compilation process, it paradoxically complicates the ability to accurately and effectively account for the underlying hardware's unique constraints. \emph{We argue that this two-layer approach is not well-suited for producing efficient shuttling schedules that minimize execution time and, as a result, maximize reliability.} This is because the hardware-agnostic stage does not consider shuttling and may introduce a seemingly great optimization only to make it worse during shuttling.
 For example, during the circuit optimization, gates that act on the far-distance and nearby ions will be indistinguishable.
 This can lead to accumulated far-distance ion coupling, which introduces an underlying overhead.

-To give a concrete example of this problem, we show in Fig. \ref{fig:concrete_ex} a possible scenario when considering the all-to-all assumption, the optimizer moves the gate around to eliminate the single-qubit gates but with the cost of introducing shuttling moves.
-With our novel position graph abstraction introduced below, we try to optimize the circuit concerning the abstracted architecture and come up with operations that minimize the shuttling operations.
+To give a concrete example of this problem, we show in Fig. \ref{fig:concrete_ex} a possible scenario when considering the all-to-all assumption, the optimizer moves the gate around to eliminate the single-qubit gates, but at the cost of introducing shuttling moves.
+QCCD trades qubit-count scaling for a connectivity challenge: all-to-all holds only within a trap.
+Treating the device as fully all-to-all encourages compilers to optimize gates first and only then ‘repair’ shuttling—often inflating movement.
+With our novel position graph abstraction introduced below, we optimize the circuit concerning the abstracted architecture and come up with operations that minimize the shuttling operations.

 Consequently, there is a pressing need to break away from the limitations imposed by the two-layer approach and formulate a more meaningful abstraction of the constraints and shuttling operations inherent to QCCD architectures.
 However, this presents several challenges as the complex constraints yielded by the physical architectures cannot be captured on the well-known coupling graph abstraction \cite{siraichi2018qubit}, and there is a lack of physical abstraction for the shuttling-based compilation schedule.
 Introducing an effective abstraction that can lead to more efficient compilation schemes for QCCD-based shuttling architecture is extremely important.
 This work attempts to address the following fundamental question: \textit{How do we break the assumption of all-to-all qubit connectivity and its resulting two-stage approach to TI compilation, and instead derive a meaningful abstraction for the constraints and shuttling operations of QCCD architectures for the compilation process?}